-Though nurses have been used to this kind of set-up, sleep deprivation and fatigue could be detrimental both for the nurse’s health and also for her patients’ safety.
+Though nurses have been used to this kind of set-up, sleep deprivation and fatigue (1) could be detrimental both for the nurse’s health and also for her patients’ safety.
 There are surprisingly few studies describing how shift work is associated with diet and weight-related conditions.

 But according to a Lippincott’s Nursing Center journal, there are proven ways to keep nurses in their best shape despite the mandatory 12-hour shift that they have to withstand.

 Here are the 10 tips for the 12-hour shift survival:

 If your BMI is over 27 with other health risks or over 30 with no comorbidities, a clinically significant weight loss of 7% to 10% of your baseline weight can be achieved by eating 250 to 500 fewer calories per day over 24 weeks.